-Santiago Zabala is an EU citizen born in 1975.
-He was raised in Rome, Vienna, and Geneva.
-He first studied philosophy at the University of Turin where in 2002 he obtained his M.A. (with a thesis under the supervision of Gianni Vattimo) and in 2006 his Ph.D. (summa cum laude) from the Pontifical Lateran University of Rome.In November 2007 he was awarded the Humboldt Research Fellowship by Germany's Alexander von Humboldt Foundation for the years 2008/2009 at the University of Potsdam.
-After spending the spring semester of 2010 as a visiting scholar at Johns Hopkins University, Zabala has been appointed ICREA Research Professor (with tenure), first, at the University of Barcelona and, as of 2015, at the Pompeu Fabra University, where he currently teaches contemporary and political philosophy, supervises MA and Ph.D. theses and directs the UPF Center for Vattimo’s Archives and Philosophy.
-"In addition to his extensive speaking schedule at conferences, festivals, and art Biennales, Zabala is also visiting professor at Renmin University, East China Normal University, and several other international institutions."
+Santiago Zabala (1975) was raised in Rome, Vienna, and Geneva.
+He studied philosophy at the University of Turin and at the Pontifical Lateran University of Rome where he obtained his PhD in 2006.
+The following year Zabala was awarded the Humboldt Research Fellowship at the University of Potsdam.
+After spending the spring semester of 2010 as a visiting scholar at Johns Hopkins University, Zabala has been appointed ICREA Research Professor (with tenure) at the Pompeu Fabra University, where he currently teaches contemporary and political philosophy, supervises Ph.D. students and directs the UPF Center for Vattimo’s Archives and Philosophy.
+In addition to an extensive speaking schedule at conferences, festivals, and art Biennales, Zabala is also visiting professor at Renmin University, IDSVA, and several other international institutions.

-Zabala writes articles, reviews, and essays for newspapers ("New York Times", "The Guardian", "Al Jazeera", "El Pais", "La Stampa"), magazines ("Los Angeles Review of Books", "The New Statesman", "Boston Review", "Public Seminar," "Claves de Razón Práctica", "La Maleta de Portbou") and philosophical Journals ("Philosophy Today", the "International Journal of Philosophical Studies", "Journal of the History of Philosophy", "Common Knowledge", "Telos", " "Political Theology").
+Zabala writes articles, reviews, and essays for newspapers ("New York Times", "The Guardian", "Al Jazeera", "El Pais", "La Stampa"), magazines ("Los Angeles Review of Books", "The New Statesman", "Boston Review", "Public Seminar,", "E-Flux", "Claves de Razón Práctica", "La Maleta de Portbou") and philosophical Journals ("Philosophy Today", the "International Journal of Philosophical Studies", "Journal of the History of Philosophy", "Common Knowledge", "Telos", " "Political Theology").
 Zabala is also the editor of the Bellaterra Publishers Series on "Political Philosophy", and co-editor (with G. Vattimo) of the Davies Group Publisher Series on "Contemporary European Cultural Studies".